-The Solomon-Lane Lab is an integrative neuroscience and behavior lab in the Keck Science Department at Claremont McKenna, Pitzer, and Scripps Colleges.
-We are a welcoming, collaborative research group interested in understanding social behavior, hormones, and neural mechanisms.
+The Solomon-Lane Lab is an integrative behavioral neuroendocrinology lab in the W.M.
+Keck Science Department of Scripps, Pitzer, and Claremont McKenna Colleges.
+We are a welcoming, collaborative research group interested in understanding the development of social behavior and its regulation by behavioral, endocrine, and neural mechanisms.
 Our model system is the highly social fish, Burton’s Mouthbrooder.
-Take a look around to learn about the Lab and our research, and check back for updates!
+Take a look around to learn about the lab and our research, and check back for updates!

-Are you interested in applying to join the Lab?
+Are you interested in applying to join the lab?
 Send me an email!
-You do not need any previous research experience.
+You do not need any previous research or course experience.
 Students from underrepresented groups in STEM are highly encouraged to apply.

 News